p4lang/p4c/docs/IR.md

 ## Overall flow

 The compiler flow can be roughly split into frontend, middle-end, and backend.
-The frontend will do largely non-target specific transforms designed to clean up the IR and get it into a canonical form.
-The middle end will make decisions about resource allocation high-level code reorganization.
-The back end will finalize resource allocation decisions, applying them to the IR.
-As this backend step may fail due to constraint violations, we may need to backtrack through the middle-end to try a different configuration.
-I do not anticipate needing to backtrack through frontend passes.
+The frontend does largely non-target specific transforms designed to clean up the IR and get it into a canonical form.
+The middle make target-dependent IR transformations.
+The back end performs resource allocation decisions.
+As this backend step may fail due to constraint violations, it may need to backtrack through the middle-end to try a different configuration.
+We do not anticipate needing to backtrack through frontend passes.
 The split between Front/Middle/Back-end is largely arbitrary, and some passes may end up being moved between them if we later find it makes more sense to do